-You can’t expect to get 100% out of a new team member if they don’t honestly feel your tea bags are rather special/different/good quality/value for money (delete as appropriate).
+You can’t expect to get 100% out of a new team member if they don’t honestly feel your service/product is awesome.

 They won’t be like you in every way because if they were, they’d have their own business.
 However, they have to feel and be capable of sharing in what they’re doing.

 Do not mistake this characteristic for needing to find another ‘you’ when you first hire a member of staff or even as you grow.

 Your company needs a mix of skills and personalities, not five of you!